cakephp/docs/en/models.rst

         }
     }

 This shows how to use models that are already linked.
-To understand how this associations are defined take a look at the :doc:`Associations section <models/associations-linking-models-together>`
+To understand how associations are defined take a look at the :doc:`Associations section <models/associations-linking-models-together>`

 More on models